Keksuccino/docs_fancymenu/docs/faq.md

 ### I can't customize any elements of a screen when opening it in the editor.
 It's just an empty screen then.

-This could mean you accidentally created a universal layout instead of one **for the current screen**.
+This could mean you created a [Universal Layout](./universal-layouts) instead of one **for the current screen**.

-It could also mean that the screen you are customizing is a scrollable screen, which are screens that FancyMenu can't customize by default.
+It could also be a [scrollable screen](./customizing-scrollable-screens), which FancyMenu cannot customize by default.

 The third possibility is that it's a screen from a mod that adds elements in a non-Vanilla way, which makes FancyMenu unable to customize these elements.

 ### There are weird grey boxes at my Text element.

-These translucent (low opacity) boxes/rectangles can be at the right or bottom edge of your Text element and they are not a bug.
-These are the scroll grabbers of the Text element, since the element is scrollable.
+These translucent boxes are the scroll grabbers of the [Text element](./elements#text), not a rendering bug.

 If you don't want these boxes to be visible, you can either right-click the element and disable scrolling completely OR you can also set the grabber textures to completely transparent ones in the same right-click menu, if you want the element to be still scrollable.